nkallima/sim-universal-construction/README.md

 # Contact

-For any further information, please do not hesitate to send an email at nkallima (at) ics.forth.gr.
+For any further information, please do not hesitate to send an email at nkallima (at) isi.gr.
 Feedback is always valuable.